ea3onwong/ea3onwong/README.md

 ### 🙋‍♂️ &nbsp;**About me**
 - 👨‍🎓 &nbsp; I am studying **Computer Science and Economics** <br/>
 - 👻 &nbsp; I am passionate about **Software Development** and **Game Development** ❗❗<br/>
-- 🔗 &nbsp; Want to know more about me?
-Take a look at my [Personal Portfolio](https://ea3onwong.github.io/)
+- 🔗 &nbsp; You can find more about me on my [Personal Portfolio](https://ea3onwong.github.io/)

 ### 🚀 &nbsp;**Skills**